cosmos72/stmx/README.md

 STMX versions 1.9.0 or later can take advantage of hardware transactions on Intel CPUs that support Transactional Synchronization Extensions (TSX) - as of Juy 2013 the only CPUs actually supporting it are:

-* Intel Core i5 4570
+- Intel Core i5 4570
-* Intel Core i5 4670
+- Intel Core i5 4670
-* Intel Core i7 4770
+- Intel Core i7 4770

 Quite surprisingly, the overclocker-friendly Intel Core i7 4770K (note the final K) does **not** support hardware transactions.

 To actually use hardware transactions from STMX, there are two more requirements:

-* a recent, 64-bit version of SBCL - at the moment only version 1.1.19 is tested
+- a recent, 64-bit version of SBCL - at the moment only version 1.1.19 is tested
-* a 64-bit unix-like operating system - at the moment only Linux x86_64 is tested
+- a 64-bit unix-like operating system - at the moment only Linux x86_64 is tested

-Also, hardware transactions only work in compiled code - SBCL sometimes interprets very short functions an code executed at REPL instead of compiling them, which may cause hardware transactions to fail.
+Also, hardware transactions only work in compiled code - SBCL sometimes interprets very short functions and simple code executed at REPL instead of compiling them, which may cause hardware transactions to fail.

 ### How to tell if hardware transactions are supported

 There are several ways.
 The easiest are:

 - From **outside** transactions, run the macro `(HW-TRANSACTION-SUPPORTED?)`.
   It internally calls the CPUID assembler instruction and returns T if hardware transactions are supported, or NIL if they are not.